terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    cd ./envs/shared
    ```

+1. In the versions file `./versions.tf` un-comment the `github` required provider
 1. In the variables file `./variables.tf` un-comment variables in the section `Specific to github_bootstrap`
 1. In the outputs file `./outputs.tf` Comment-out outputs in the section `Specific to cloudbuild_module`
 1. In the outputs file `./outputs.tf` un-comment outputs in the section `Specific to github_bootstrap`